alanindra/alanindra/README.md

 I am Qaulan Indra (Alan).
 I studied linguistics at Universitas Indonesia and currently at GoTo's Media Intelligence.

-Check my data analysis work on my Public Tableau profile and my data journalistic articles!
+Also check my data analysis work on my Public Tableau profile and my data journalistic articles on suaramahasiswa.com (listed on my LinkedIn publication tab)!

+More about me can be seen below

 Linguistics specialization:
 - Corpus linguistics